hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/012_non-attachment.md

 every action of help, every good deed, is taking so much of self-importance away from our little selves and making us think of ourselves as the lowest and the least, and, therefore, it is all good.
-Here we find that Jnâna, Bhakti, and Karma — all come to one point.
+Here we find that Jnāna, Bhakti, and Karma — all come to one point.
 The highest ideal is eternal and entire self-abnegation, where there is no "I," but all is "Thou"; and whether he is conscious or unconscious of it, Karma-Yoga leads man to that end.
 A religious preacher may become